 Key Medical Strength 5: Precision Imaging for Subclinical Disease

-This enables risk identification at a stage where intervention decisions remain open.
+Coronary Calcium Score and Coronary Angiography (CT) identify structural cardiovascular changes that traditional blood tests cannot detect, enabling risk identification at a stage where intervention decisions remain open.

 🔍 Did You Know?